sgchris/greq/design.md

     --output-dir, -o    Store the responses in a specified destination folder
                         Example: --output-dir "c:\temp\my-responses"

+    --log-file, -l      Full path to the log file.
+By default the log is stored in a temporary folder (e.g. C:\Temp) and called greq.log

 ## Greq file spec

 Greq file consist of 3 parts separated by 4 equal ("=") characters (at least 4, can be more).
 The first part is the request metadata, the second part is the HTTP request,